crisis-cadres/book/chapters/the-crisis-cadres-project.md

 ## Get in Touch

-If you'd like to get in contact with the maintainers of this project, feel free to do that one of two ways.
-Either leave a comment on the project in GitHub, or open an issue under the "Issues" tab.
-We want all communication to be public and for the benefit of everyone.
+Leave a comment on the project, or open an issue under the "Issues" tab to get in touch with our cadre.

 ## The Work Begins